 When it comes to paid work in sports, you are well-prepared with a bachelor’s degree — typically in business, communications, advertising, marketing, or public relations.
 The degree will be enough to land you many entry-level sports marketing jobs.
 You can eventually become a manager by starting out in a lower sports marketer role, such as a marketing representative, public relations assistant, event coordinator, or account coordinator.
-As in any field, experience can help open up further opportunities as they become available.
-Master’s degrees in sports management can also be strong ways to show expertise in the field.
+As in any field, the experience can help open up further opportunities as they become available.
+Master’s degrees in sports management can also be a strong way to show expertise in the field.

 You are probably best poised for a career as an executive in sports marketing management, though, if you have a traditional MBA.
 When hiring senior executives, leadership in college and pro sports prefer a standard MBA to other degrees, per a poll of 400 sports executives by Turnkey Intelligence.

 Favorability for various degrees was as follows:

 What is the expected pay?